stackforge/fuel-docs/pages/terminology/p/pacemaker.rst

 Pacemaker
 ---------
 Master control process for OpenStack High Availability deployments.
-Pacemaker is part of the Corosync services and is not specific to OpenStack.
+Pacemaker is part of the :ref:`corosync-term` services and is not specific to OpenStack.

 See: